Winter Clothing: Head-to-Toe Dressing Tips

 - Start with a moisture-wicking under layer that draws wetness away from the skin.
 The most effective moisture-wicking fabrics: polyester or microfiber blends.
 Surprisingly, it's best to avoid cotton (one of our favorite indoor fabrics), because it absorbs dampness and clings to skin.

 - Add an insulating middle layer.
-We like polyester fleece, because it offers "loft" i.e., tiny pockets of space that trap and retain even more warm air.
+We like polyester fleece fabric, because it offers "loft" i.e., tiny pockets of space that trap and retain even more warm air.
 Other benefits of fleece: it's soft, stretchy, lightweight, and (very important!) doesn't itch.
 Plus, it holds up well in the washing machine.

 - Finally, top it off with a protective outer layer.
-Look for snow jackets made of tightly-woven fabrics that have been treated for water-resistance.
+Look for ids winter clothing made of tightly-woven fabrics that have been treated for water-resistance.
 You want a shell that keeps body warmth in, and wind and elements out.

 - When it comes to cold weather, "moisture management" really is half the battle.
 Water conducts heat away from the body roughly 25 times faster than air, so kids get chilled faster.
 For this reason, water-resistant snow pants are a smarter choice than, say, denim jeans, which absorb and hold moisture.

-- When choosing a snow jacket, look for ribbing or elastic at the wrist, which helps lock out snow.
+- When choosing children’s’ winter coats look for ribbing or elastic at the wrist, which helps lock out snow.
 Choose a longer-length jacket, especially in the back.
 When kids are leaning over making snowmen, little torsos shouldn't be exposed.
 Avoid hoods with strings; they're a safety hazard.